SmartlyDressedGames/Unturned-Docs/assets/vehicle-asset.rst

 **Crawler** *flag*: Disables the ``Wheel_#`` GameObjects from turning when steering by setting the default value of ``Num_Steering_Tires`` to 0.
 This property has no effect if ``Num_Steering_Tires`` has been manually set.

 **Drops_Table_ID** *uint16*: ID of the item spawn table to use when the vehicle is destroyed.
 Defaults to 962.
-ID the Spawntable to spawn when the vehicle is destroyed.
-Defaults to ``962``.

 **Drops_Min** *uint8*: Minimum amount of item drops to spawn when the vehicle is destroyed.
 Defaults to 3.